-Furthermore, Septimius Severus adopted the title Εὐσεβής (Pius), meaning "pious" or "devout," to connect himself with his adoptive father, Marcus Aurelius, and the Antonine dynasty.
+Furthermore, Septimius Severus adopted the title E $\dot{\upsilon}\sigma\epsilon\beta\eta\varsigma$ (Pius), meaning "pious" or "devout," to connect himself with his adoptive father, Marcus Aurelius, and the Antonine dynasty.
 This title, previously used by Marcus Aurelius and Commodus, appeared on both Alexandrian and Roman coinage.

-The Two Alexandrian tetradrachms examined in this study (catalogued as numbers 1 and 2) bear the standard obverse inscription: AYT(οκρατωρ) $\Lambda$ (ουκιος) CΕΠΤ(ιμιος) CΕΟΥΗΡΟΣ ΠΕΡΤ(ιναζ) CΕΒ(αστος) - "Imperator Lucius Septimius Severus Pertinax Augustus".
+The three Alexandrian tetradrachms examined in this study (catalogued as numbers 1, 2, and 3) bear the standard obverse inscription: AYT(0κρατωρ) $\Lambda(0$ υκιος) CEΠT(1μιος) CEΟΥΗΡΟΣ ΠΕΡΤ(1ναζ) CEB(α στος) - "Imperator Lucius Septimius Severus Pertinax Augustus".

-Types: Obverse Types: 2.3.
+2.3.
+Types: Obverse Types:

 2.3.1.
-Portrait of Septimius Severus on Alexandrian Coins
+Portrait of Septimius Severus on Alexandrian Coins:

 From the beginning of Septimius Severus's reign, particularly in 195/196 AD, the Alexandria mint issued coins featuring a new portrait of the emperor.
 This portrait, with its curly hair and thick beard divided into three distinct sections, marked a departure from his earlier depictions.
 This stylistic shift served a dual purpose: it evoked the image of Greek philosophers and, more importantly, Septimius Severus's adoptive father, Emperor Marcus Aurelius, thereby linking him to the prestigious Antonine dynasty and legitimizing his claim to rule.
-This portrait style also appeared on Roman coins starting in 196 $AD^8$ .
+This portrait style also appeared on Roman coins starting in 196 AD8.

 Furthermore, the portrait bears a resemblance to depictions of the Egyptian god Serapis, who was often portrayed with curly hair and a long, multi-sectioned beard.
-This resemblance, particularly noticeable on coins minted between 196 and 207 AD, suggests Septimius Severus's intent to cultivate favor with the Egyptian population and secure the loyalty of
+This resemblance, particularly noticeable on coins minted between 196 and 207 AD, suggests Septimius Severus's intent to cultivate favor with the Egyptian population and secure the loyalty of Alexandria, a city of strategic importance.
+Controlling Alexandria was widely believed to be crucial for ruling the entire Roman Empire9.